Perfect Homemade French Fries

 • What is the best oil to use?
 Peanut oil is a vegetable oil with a mild taste and high smoke point, which makes it a great choice for frying French fries.
 You can also use regular vegetable oil or canola oil.
 Olive oil is NOT recommended.

 • How long do you soak the potatoes before frying: At least 30 minutes, in cold (with ice) water.
-We have let the potatoes soak for several hours, and still had perfect fries when we cooked them.
+We let the potatoes soak for several hours and still had perfect fries when we cooked them.
 Just be sure to keep them cold (in the refrigerator) if soaking for more than 30 minutes.

 • Can French fries be made in advance?
 These fries are best when they are fresh out of the frier.
 They are still delicious later on for munching, but they eventually will lose their crispiness.
 You can do the 1st round of frying several hours in advance and then finish them off with the 2nd fry just before serving.

-• When do you know the French fries ready?
+• When do you know the French fries are ready?
 The fries will turn a brownish color and have a “crispy” look to them.
 The first fry is for 2 minutes, and the second fry is usually around 4 minutes.

 Homemade French fries in a basket of a deep fryer.

-We love serving these amazing Perfect Homemade French Fries along side our:
+We love serving these amazing Perfect Homemade French Fries alongside our:

 Or, by themselves, with good ole’ ketchup!